 Don’t Forget the Lower Central Incisors!

-Similar to before, move the bristles towards the gum line and try flicking the toothbrush up and away from the gumline.
+Similar to before, move the bristles towards the gumline and try flicking the toothbrush up and away from the gumline.

 Target the Top Surface of Your Teeth